 The initial public offering price of our common shares is substantially higher than the net tangible book value per share of our common shares.
 Therefore, if you purchase our common shares in this offering, you will pay a price per share that substantially exceeds our net tangible book value per share after this offering.
-Based on the initial public offering price of US\$ per share, the mid-point of the price range set forth on the cover page of this prospectus, you will experience immediate dilution of US\$ per share, representing the difference between our pro forma net tangible book value per share after giving effect to this offering and the initial public offering price.
-In addition, purchasers of common shares in this offering will have contributed % of the aggregate price paid by all purchasers of our common shares but will own only approximately % of our common shares outstanding after this offering.
+Based on the initial public offering price of US\$19.00 per share, you will experience immediate dilution of US\$15.38 per share, representing the difference between our pro forma net tangible book value per share after giving effect to this offering and the initial public offering price.
+In addition, purchasers of common shares in this offering will have contributed 73% of the aggregate price paid by all purchasers of our common shares but will own only approximately 25% of our common shares outstanding after this offering.
 We also have a large number of outstanding stock options to purchase common shares with exercise prices that are below the estimated initial public offering price of our common shares.
 To the extent that these options are exercised, you will experience further dilution.
 See "Dilution" for more detail.